-In this knowledge article, we’ll explore the time and cost of charging electric vehicles and the anticipated returns to a commercial car park operator from installing standard EV charge points.
-We’ll also explore the future of solar electric vehicle charge points and why they deserve consideration by commercial car park operators and business owners with employee car parks.
+In this knowledge article, we’ll explore the time and cost of charging electric vehicles and the anticipated returns to a commercial car park operator from installing standard EV charging stations.
+We’ll also explore the future of solar electric vehicle charging stations and why they deserve consideration by commercial car park operators and business owners with employee car parks.

 Electric Vehicle Ownership Stats